 Furthermore, it’s believed most animals including, birds, fish, and even reptiles have an ECS.
 So whether we are talking about the ECS in dogs or the ECS in humans they generally work in the same manner and offer similar results.

-Cannabinoids and the ECS work in unison together to actuate a wide range of reactions and therapeutic effects in the body.
+Cannabinoids and the ECS work in unison together to actuate a wide range of physical effects throughout the body.

 CBD & Cannabinoid Receptors